Posted by Staff reports on November 27, 2014

 CHARLESTON -- South Carolina is playing a key role in the resurgence of the American wood stork as a record number of nests were recorded in the state this year.

 Posted by SARAH BOWMAN on November 24, 2014

 When avid birdwatcher Carol Clemens had a chance to see a rare species -- one that usually migrates only along the West Coast -- just 45 minutes from her Hilton Head Island home, she couldn't pass it up.

 In an attempt to control the herd of wild ponies to be self sufficient, workers have gelded all the colts and introduced a reproductive vaccine to all the Mares as well as identifying each horse and giving each horse an examination looking at their overall health.
 Being a small isolated herd of ponies they have had some disadvantages.
 The herd hasn't had any opportunities to introduce new genetics to the herd.
 The hope is that now the herd can focus on nutrition and developmental issues opposed to reproduction year after year.
 Concerns and recent events Ã¢â¬â one pony was struck and killed by a car last month when it wandered from the marsh Ã¢â¬â have propelled the community into action.
 Unable and unwilling to accept a Little Horse Island without the ponies, they are working to protect and preserve this Beaufort County treasure.

 Posted on November 21, 2014

-Ring the dinner bell.
-In this week's Untamed Lowcountry gallery of reader-submitted photos, the birds seem determined to chow down.
-Watch a hawk try to lasso a snake and a heron help himself to a frog-leg dinner.
-If you have photos you would like to submit to a future Untamed Lowcountry gallery, email your images to Managing Editor Jeff Kidd at firstname.lastname@example.org.
-You must own rights to the photos you submit and agree to allow us to publish them.
+Often, the sight of a bald eagle will send other bird species fleeing for cover.
+However, this week's Untamed Lowcountry gallery of submitted photos includes a pair of birds bathing with our national symbol.
+If you have images you'd like to submit for publication in a future Untamed Lowcountry gallery, email your jpeg images to Managing Editor Jeff Kidd at firstname.lastname@example.org.
+You must own rights to the photos you submit and grant us permission to publish them.